The Two RV Gypsies: Full-Time RVers

 sign about The Wagon Train Trail The Wagon Train Trail

-Below: Inside the museum.
+Below: Inside the museum, Lee Duquette decided to show off his muscles.
 The circular building is home to an 8,000 square foot museum featuring interactive cultural and natural history exhibits, films, and a gift shop.

 Lee Duquette using his muscles